raphaelmansuy/code2prompt/README.md

 ## Roadmap

-   - [ ] Interractive filtering
+   - [ ] Interactive filtering
    - [X] Include system in template to promote re-usability of sub templates.
    - [X] Support of input variables
-   - [ ] Tokens count for Anthropic Models and other models such LLama3 or Mistral
+   - [ ] Tokens count for Anthropic Models and other models such as LLama3 or Mistral
-   - [X] Cost Estimations for main LLM providers based in token count
+   - [X] Cost Estimations for main LLM providers based on token count
    - [ ] Integration with [qllm](https://github.com/quantalogic/qllm) (Quantalogic LLM)
    - [ ] Embedding of file summary in SQL-Lite
    - [ ] Intelligence selection of file based on an LLM